Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 "He seemed to find it morally dubious," Nofl said.

 "Yes.
 Very strange.
 What could be more moral than saving a life?"
 Tran gave a curt expression of impatience for the foibles of aliens, and waved the matter aside.
 "Nevertheless.
-Our future goodwill with the Gao hinges upon our future goodwill with Great Father Daar, so we will acquiesce to his… peculiarities."
+Our future goodwill with the Gao hinges upon our future goodwill with Great Father Daar, so we will acquiesce to his... peculiarities."

 "Hopefully I can provide an alternative," Nofl said.
-"This adjuvant immunotherapy, and the apparent resistance shown by Humans with autoimmune disorders intrigues me… I have a hunch."
+"This adjuvant immunotherapy, and the apparent resistance shown by Humans with autoimmune disorders intrigues me...
+I have a hunch."

 Tran blinked at him. "...A *hunch,* Nofl?"
 He spoke the word with contempt.